rejetto/hfs/dev-plugins.md

 - `i18n(ctx: Context): Promise<{ t }>` if you need to translate messages inside http body, without the GUI, use this function
   to instantiate translation for the language of the browser.
 You can then use the `t` function as documented in [dedicated section](Internationalization-i18n).

+- `ctxBelongsTo(ctx: Context, accounts: strings[]): boolean` check if the current username, or any group it belongs to, matches the provided accounts list.

 - `misc` many functions and constants available in [misc.ts](https://github.com/rejetto/hfs/blob/main/src/misc.ts).
   These are not documented, probably never will, and are subject to change without notifications, but you can study the sources if you are interested in using them.
 It's just a shorter version of `api.require('./misc')`